-Father saves four-year-old son from enormous scrub python in Airlie Beach
+Father saves 4-year-old son from enormous scrub python in Airlie Beach

-A hero father has described the terrifying moment his four-year-old son was attacked by 4.5m scrub python in the family's backyard.
+A hero father has described the terrifying moment his 4-year-old son was attacked by 4.5m scrub python in the family's backyard.

 Evan Thompson was hosting a house-warming party at his new home in Airlie Beach on Thursday when he heard his son Clifford screaming near the pool.